 Some young children receive Floortime through their Early Intervention program.
 Early intervention is offered in each state to children under age 3 who are not growing and developing at the same rate as others.
 These services are free or low-cost based on your family income.
 I’d recommend checking out your state/health insurance for specific information.

-If this is a type of therapy that you are interested in for your child, I would get some referrals from your pediatrician and start making some phone calls.
-Shop around, visit the location and meet the therapist to see if it’s a good fit for you and your child.
+If this is a type of autism therapy that you are interested in for your child, I would get some referrals from your pediatrician and start making some phone calls.
+Shop around, visit the location and meet the therapist to see if it’s a good fit for you both.